Transportation and Accommodation

 You are responsible for the arranging, booking and payment of your own transportation to the staging area and for hotel accommodation before the ride and the night after your ride ends (we don’t recommend travel after the last day of your ride).

-The nearest international airport is in Calgary.
+The nearest city and international airport is in Calgary (see details below).
 International guests will need to clear customs and immigration when arriving in Calgary from foreign countries.
 All visitors to Canada require a passport.

 Flying to Calgary is easy thanks to the Calgary International Airport (YYC) which receives arrivals from all over the world.
 The airport is located in northeast Calgary, about 20 minutes from downtown in light traffic.
 Rental cars, taxis, limousines and airport shuttles are all available to take you to your final destination.

 YYC is serviced with direct flights by: Air Canada, West jet, Air Transat, Alaskan Airlines, United Airlines, Delta, American Airlines, British Airways, Lufthansa, Sunwing Air, Hainan Airlines and KLM with direct flights from most major cities in North America as well as Tokyo, London, Frankfurt, and Amsterdam.

 Common “hub airports” used to access Calgary in North America include: Los Angeles, San Franciso, Houston, Dallas, Denver, Minneapolis, Chicago, New York, Vancouver, Ottawa, Montreal, and Toronto.